 Dogs can join you for many activities on North Stradbroke Island, from 4WD driving on the beach to fishing to just going for a stroll.

 There’s one off-leash dog beach on North Stradbroke Island, a section of Home Beach at Point Lookout.
 The off-leash section is in between Rocky Point and Rocky Headland, in front of the Point Lookout Hotel.
 Point Lookout is an easy 20-minute drive from the ferry terminal on sealed roads, with plenty of nearby accommodation.

-Dogs are also allowed on-leash on a number of other beaches, including Main Beach and Flinders Beach.
+Dogs are also allowed on-leash on a number of other beaches, including Main Beach, Flinders Beach and Deadmans Beach.
 Just check the signs at the beach.

 There’s also one off-leash dog park on North Stradbroke Island, at the Barton Street Park in Dunwich, in between the skate bowl and the fenced off area.
 For more information, refer to the Redland City Council website.

 A terrific dog-friendly walk is the Gorge Walk.
 The walk starts almost at the end of Mooloomba Road in Point Lookout, the 1.2km boardwalk following the headland of Point Lookout.
 While just a short walk, its offers spectacular views, and even the chance to spot whales between June and November.